Jatavis Brown: Professional career

+Pre-draft

 On January 21, 2016, it was announced that Brown was selected to play in the NFLPA Collegiate Bowl.
 On January 23, 2016, Brown played in the NFLPA Collegiate Bowl and had an impressive performance as part of Mike Holmgren's National team that defeated the American team 18–17.
 Brown was instrumental in the victory and was a candidate for NFLPA Collegiate Bowl MVP.
 Although his performance in the collegiate bowl potentially raised his draft stock, Brown was still unable to attain an invitation to the NFL Scouting Combine and was not one of 322 college prospects invited.
 It was speculated by media members that he was snubbed due to his small stature for the linebacker position, although two linebackers who were invited also measured in at 5'11" and the shortest was Utah's Gionni Paul at 5'10".
 On February 14, 2016, Brown attended the NFL's first Regional Scouting Combine in Houston, Texas.
 He performed combine drills for scouts and impressed them by running a 4.47s in the 40-yard dash.

 On March 18, 2016, Brown attended Akron's pro day, and decided to run all of the combine drills again for team representatives and scouts.
 He beat his time in the Regional Combine in the 40-yard dash, finishing with 4.44s, to and had 33 reps in the bench press, which would've finished first among all linebackers at the NFL Scouting Combine.
 30 team representatives from 22 NFL teams attended to scout Brown as the featured prospect.
 Brown also attended private workouts and visits with ten NFL teams, including the Cleveland Browns, Pittsburgh Steelers, San Diego Chargers, Tennessee Titans, Kansas City Chiefs, Indianapolis Colts, New York Giants, and Los Angeles Rams.
 At the conclusion of the pre-draft process, Brown was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked as the ninth best linebacker prospect in the draft by NFL analyst Mike Mayock, was ranked the 13th best outside linebacker in the draft by NFLDraftScout.com, and was ranked the 13th best linebacker in the draft by Pro Football Focus.

 San Diego / Los Angeles Chargers

-The San Diego Chargers selected Brown in the fifth round (175th overall) of the 2016 NFL Draft.
-He was the 22nd linebacker drafted and the second linebacker drafted by the Chargers in 2016 after they selected Ohio State's Joshua Perry in the fourth round.
-Brown was the first linebacker drafted from Akron in school history and was the first player drafted from Akron since Reggie Corner in 2008.
-He also became only the 15th player drafted from Akron since the inception of the NFL Draft in 1936.